cis-ncbj/app-service-api/Docs/overview.rst

     - "int" - an integer number with predefined validity range
     - "float" - a floating point number with predefined validity range
     - "string" - a string with predefined dictionary of allowed values
+    - "int_array" - a list of integer numbers that have common validity range
+    - "float_array" - a list of floating point numbers that have a common validity range
+    - "string_array" - a list of chracter strings that have a common dictionary of allowed values
     - "set" - name of predefined set of variable values, allows to set several variables using one parameter.
 Also the only way for a job to influence internal variables like "PBS queue" or "number of PBS worker nodes".